aadelgrossi/country-quiz/README.md

 ```

 **name** (*string*)
-Label that will be displayed on splash screen
+Label that will be displayed on splash screen.

 **numQuestions** (*number*)
 Self-explanatory.

 **countries** (*string*)
 List of countries to be used in this difficulty.
-Must be a valid IBAN alpha-2 or alpha-3 format code.
+Must be valid IBAN alpha-2 or alpha-3 format codes, joined by semicolons.
 Check the full list [here](https://www.iban.com/country-codes).